javacatscript/Stopwatch/README.md

 # stopwatch
-A basic stopwatch timer made using HTML, CSS, JS.
+A basic stopwatch timer made using HTML, CSS, and vanilla JavaScript.